32 minute read

 Introduction

 The community of microorganisms inhabiting the human digestive tract, known as the gut microbiome, is increasingly linked to cancer risk and progression.
-Large-scale epidemiological and mechanistic studies have associated compositional shifts in gut bacteria with colorectal cancer (CRC), and growing evidence implicates gut dysbiosis in breast cancer as well.
-Machine learning models trained on microbiome profiles have shown promise for distinguishing cancer patients from healthy controls within individual cohorts, raising the prospect of non-invasive, microbiome-based cancer screening1,2.
+Clinical studies have associated compositional shifts in gut bacteria with colorectal cancer (CRC)1, and growing evidence implicates gut dysbiosis in breast cancer as well2,3.
+Machine learning models trained on microbiome profiles have shown promise for distinguishing cancer patients from healthy controls within individual cohorts, raising the prospect of non-invasive, microbiome-based cancer screening4,5.

 The dominant workflow for characterizing the gut microbiome is 16S rRNA amplicon sequencing.
 A short, phylogenetically informative region of the bacterial ribosomal gene is amplified and sequenced, and the resulting reads are matched to known reference taxa to produce species- or genus-level abundance tables.
 Most machine learning studies operate on these pre-processed abundance tables, treating the raw sequence data as an intermediate artifact to discard.
 This discards potentially informative signal: fine-grained genetic variation within taxa, sequences with no close reference in curated databases, and compositional structure at the level of individual reads within a sample.
 Methods that work directly on raw sequence data or on reference-free sequence features can in principle recover this signal.